Innovation Inspired by Nature

 - Sustainability Stakeholder Outreach

 - Genetically Modified Crops and Bayer

 - News & Stories

 Microbes are a fundamental part of nature.
-In fact, healthy soil is saturated with microorganisms — a tablespoon of soil could contain around 50 billion of them.
+In fact, healthy soil is saturated with microorganisms — a tablespoon of soil could contain up to 50 billion of them.

 In agriculture many products are now being developed that contain microbes, or that are derived from microbes.
 Microbial solutions may be applied to the surface of seeds, directly in the soil, or to plants themselves to complement — or provide an alternative to — chemical agricultural products.
 By combining traditional and biological crop protections growers can help to improve resistance management, narrowly target certain pest insects, or reduce residues in fruits and vegetables while providing effective protection from pests and disease.

 Microbes are also a rich source of natural substances that can be used to enhance crop production.
 A new approach to delivering the next generation of biologicals is to harness microbes to make specific natural substances.
 With synthetic biology, we can enlist existing organisms to produce compounds which can help in the areas of crop protection, nitrogen fixation, and carbon sequestration.
 It works by giving microbes new capabilities, similar to how bacteria are used to produce insulin for people with diabetes, rather than sourcing it from animal organs.